ApurvaBhargava/apurvabhargava.github.io/writeups/minigrid-latent-planning-disentangled.md

 Planning: I use a CEM planner in latent space to find action sequences $a_t,\dots,a_{t+H}$ that minimize some distance to a goal latent $z_{\text{goal}}$, using repeated application of (f).

+Planning Procedure:

+1. Encode current observation and goal observation into latent space.
+2. Use a CEM planner (horizon 15, 500 samples, 50 elites) that:
+   - Samples candidate action sequences.
+   - Rolls them out through `predict_step` (which propagates only `z_dyn`).
+   - Scores sequences via latent distance to the goal (`‖z_dyn - z_dyn_goal‖`).
+   - Refits the action distribution to the elites and repeats.
+3. Execute the best action prefix in MiniGrid; optionally replan every few steps for robustness.

 <div style="display: flex; gap: 1.5rem; justify-content: center;">
   <!-- LEFT -->